 Why Pumpkin and Banana are a Wonderful Combination

 Pumpkin bread with bananas is an unexpectedly delicious combo!
-I personally love a balance between the two flavors, and this easy quick bread gives you a close 50-50 mix of pumpkin and banana.
-The banana is slightly more dominant, but it's mellowed out by the zingy pumpkin pie spices.
+I love the balance between pumpkin and banana in this bread—it’s a 50-50 mix, with the banana slightly dominant but mellowed by the pumpkin pie spices.

 The Key Ingredients for Banana Pumpkin Bread